sddevelopment-be/penguin-pragmatic-patterns/content/practices/LARS.md

 ## Examples

 Take a moment to tune in to popular talk shows and interview-focused podcasts.
-Pay close attention to how the hosts skillfully bring out the best in their guests.
+Pay close attention to how the hosts skilfully bring out the best in their guests.
 The best hosts have a unique talent for getting their guests to open up, creating an atmosphere where the guest shines and feels like the most captivating person in the world.